AbramRaafat/Singnal_processing_edu/README.md

 # Signal Processing for Machine Learning

 This repository is designed for learners interested in Machine Learning and Deep Learning who want to build a strong foundation in Signal Processing.
-Understanding signal theory is essential for advanced applications such as Natural Language Processing (NLP), speech recognition, and time-series analysis.
-This hub bridges the gap between raw signal manipulation and modern learning algorithms.
+Understanding signal theory is essential for advanced applications such as Natural Language Processing (NLP), speech recognition, and time-series analysis
 ## Core Educational Modules

 ### 1. Optimal Estimation and Adaptive Filtering